-This script is designed to identify NTFS files/folders whose date/times may have been adjusted, possibly to try and divert an examiner's attention away from their presence.
+This script is designed to identify NTFS files/folders whose timestamps may have been adjusted, possibly to try and divert an examiner's attention from their presence.

 The comparison tests for a number of things, each of which is reported as a flag -

-'TimeStomp' - TimeStomp is a purpose-built anti-forensics tool capable of manipulating date/time stamps.
+'TimeStomp' - TimeStomp is a purpose-built anti-forensics tool capable of manipulating timestamps.
 One thing that sets it aside from other date/time utilities is the ability to set invalid date/time values for files/folders on NTFS volumes.
 These values are shown as blanks in EnCase and are therefore quite easy to spot.
-That said, TimeStomp does not change the date/times stored in the FNA so they can still be read with this script.
-Changes in later versions of Windows (from SP4 in Win2K and SP2 in WinXP) prevent TimeStomp from setting invalid dates although it can still set valid ones.
+That said, TimeStomp does not change the timestamps stored in the FNA, so the script is still useful when it comes to reading those.
+Note that changes in later versions of Windows (i.e. those from Win2K SP4 and WinXP SP2) prevent TimeStomp from setting invalid dates although it can still set valid ones.

 'Created' - the difference in the created date/time stored in the SIA compared to that stored in the FNA exceeds the limit specified by the user.
 The default limit is approximately one year.

 'Accessed' - the last-accessed date/time stored in the SIA is earlier than that stored in the FNA.
-Note that this will apply to a large number of innocuous Vista files.
+Note that this will identify a large number of innocuous Vista files.

-Output is via EnCase bookmarks as well as a tab-separated-value (CSV) file that can be opened in MS Excel or another compatible spreadsheet/database program.
+Output is via the console, bookmarks, and a tab-separated-value (CSV) file that can be opened in MS Excel or another compatible spreadsheet/database program.

 The integer value of each timestamp will be written to the console and bookmarks.
 It won't be written to the TSV file.